phan/phan/README.md

 To make sure it works you can run `phan` on itself with `phan -f filelist.txt` using `filelist.txt` provided here.
 But a better way to check is to run `./run-tests.php`.

+## Generating a file list

+This static analyzer does not track includes or try to figure out autoloader magic.
+It treats all the files you throw at it as one big application.
+For code encapsulated in classes this works well.
+For code running in the global scope it gets a bit tricky because order matters.
+If you have an `index.php` including a file that sets a bunch of global variables and you then try to access those after the include in `index.php` the static analyzer won't know anything about these.

+In practical terms this simply means that you should put your entry points and any files setting things in the global scope at the top of your file list.
+If you have a `config.php` that sets global variables that everything else needs put that first in the list followed by your various entry points, then all your library files containing your classes.

 ## Features